 Our sewer system is old and has deteriorated over time.
 Parts of it are undersized and in poor condition.
 Some of the pipes leak due to corrosion from sewer gases, cracking or breaking from shifting soil, or even stress from blockages within the pipe.
 These issues have caused sanitary sewer overflows (SSOs) to occur throughout our city.
 When this happens, untreated sewage can be released onto the ground or into waterways.

-Our sanitary sewer system must be updated to meet regulatory standards.
-In 2014, the City entered into a Consent Decree with the U.S. Department of Justice (DOJ), the U.S. Environmental Protection Agency (EPA), and the Louisiana Department of Environmental Quality (DEQ).
-The Consent Decree requires that the City repair defects in the sanitary sewer system to eliminate SSOs.
+In 2014, the City of Shreveport entered into a Consent Decree with the U.S. Department of Justice (DOJ), the U.S. Environmental Protection Agency (EPA), and the Louisiana Department of Environmental Quality (DEQ).
+The Consent Decree requires that the City repair defects in the sanitary sewer system to eliminate Sanitary Sewer Overflows.
 Work must be completed within a 12-year compliance schedule ending on November 12, 2026.Read More May 13, 2014

 The City of Shreveport constructed 30 total projects within SSA Phase 1 with an estimated cost of approximately $190,270,000.
 All 30 projects have reached final completion.

 The City of Shreveport began construction in various areas in 2016 working within 9 neighborhoods including Allendale, Cedar Grove, and Hollywood Heights.Read More 2016-2019

 The City of Shreveport changed Program Mangers during Year 6.
 Burns & McDonell Engineering Company, Bonton Associates, Sustainable Design Solutions, and Envision Media & Marketing were appointed as the new Program Management Team.
 As a part of the transition, the newly appointed team completed a review of the City's Consent Decree compliance, technical approach, and program affordability.Read More September 1, 2019

 required to accomplish a project of this magnitude